Site Information

 This post represents an excerpt of Thomson Electrac HD Linear Actuator Motion Control per CAN Bus.
 The application note is available in eBook and Kindle format, and it includes a free downloadable source code.
 More Information...

-Thomson Electrac Linear Actuator - AFM Interpretation
+Thomson Electrac Linear Actuator - Sleep Mode

 Arduino-Based ECU Development Board With Dual CAN Bus Interface